talmeym/regurgitator-core-xml/README.md

 <rg:create-parameter name="index" type="NUMBER" value="5" merge="CONCAT"/>
 ```

-a create-parameter can have one of the following value source attributes:
+a create-parameter can have one of the following value sources:

 | attribute| value source | example |
 |:---|:---|:---|